AstreaTSS/enhanced-discord.py/docs/ext/commands/commands.rst

 Since the ``args`` variable is a :class:`py:tuple`, you can do anything you would usually do with one.

+.. admonition:: Slash Command Only

+    This functionally is currently not supported by the slash command API, so is turned into a single ``STRING`` parameter on discord's end which we do our own parsing on.

 Keyword-Only Arguments
 ++++++++++++++++++++++++